hitohata/result-ts-type/README.md

 # Result TS Type

-This result type features Rust's [result type](https://doc.rust-lang.org/std/result/).
+This result type is inspired by Rust's [result type](https://doc.rust-lang.org/std/result/).
-This enables you to handle errors without throwing errors and to write reliable and readable code.
+It allows you to handle errors without relying on error throwing, contribution to creation reliable and readable code.

 ## Install